The Communications Team

 We don’t film lectures, but Central Sites Technical Service: AV Team do - http://www.admin.cam.ac.uk/offices/em/facilities/audio.html

 We promote video through the University’s web site, YouTube channel, iTunesU, Vimeo and frequently, our films get picked up by mainstream news and media.

-If radio broadcasters want to interview you in a studio environment, we can arrange an interview using the ISDN line here at the Pitt Building (in central Cambridge), or we can contact the reporter you spoke to and get them to do something at the BBC studios across from the Science Park.
-Contact Nick Saffell for more information.
+If radio broadcasters want to interview you in a studio environment, we can arrange an interview using the ISDN line here at the Pitt Building (in central Cambridge).
+Contact Nick.Saffell@admin.cam.ac.uk for more information.

-We will do informal media training and mock interviews with academics that have an interview coming up, but don’t really have the time and resources to invest in it otherwise.
+We will do informal media training and mock interviews with academics that have an interview coming up.

 However, information about support can be found at http://www.admin.cam.ac.uk/offices/hr/ppd/ or http://www.training.cam.ac.uk/cppd/.
-If you have money to burn on media training, we can also put you in touch with companies who specialise in this.
+We can also put you in touch with companies who specialise in media training, at a price.

 Filming in Cambridge

-If you would like to film within any of our Colleges you will need to get in contact with the domestic bursar of that College.
+If you would like to film within any of our Colleges you will need to get in permission from that College.
 Colleges will typically not allow any filming during term time.
 Call us in the first instance for advice.

-You can film colleges and departments from public pathways without needing permission.
+You can film colleges and departments from the public highway without needing permission.